 By providing the

 BAN.AI Public Access Multics service, we hope to challenge misconceptions and myths by providing access to an actively developed, maintained, and functional example of a Multics production system, operating in the intended role of a computing utility — not a mere historic artifact.

 It is recommended users connect using communication/terminal emulation software to firstname.lastname@example.org via Mosh or SSH2.
-Legacy Telnet is supported, but may require solving a CAPTCHA to prevent abuse.
 This gives you the best experience and will ensure that your browser will not override any control or modifier keys.

 You can also access the system right now via our web clients in most modern browsers.

 Please be aware most mobile device on-screen keyboards do not provide access to function or modifier keys, limiting your experience, since you will be unable to use Emacs (or send Control-C).
 Most desktop browsers won't let you remap Control-Q.

 If you have problems with the web clients above, you can try our experimental novncxterm service as a workaround, which provides a full xterm session via VNC, with access to the modifier keys in a floating panel.